awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-analyses.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/target-leakage.png)

+## Detect Anomalies In Time Series Data<a name="data-wrangler-time-series-anomaly-detection"></a>

+You can use the anomaly detection visualization to see outliers in your time series data\.
+To understand what determines an anomaly, you need to understand that we decompose the time series into a predicted term and an error term\.
+We treat the seasonality and trend of the time series as the predicted term\.
+We treat the residuals as the error term\.

+For the error term, you specify a threshold as the number of standard of deviations the residual can be away from the mean for it to be considered an anomaly\.
+For example, you can specify a threshold as being 3 standard deviations\.
+Any residual greater than 3 standard deviations away from the mean is an anomaly\.

+You can use the following procedure to perform an **Anomaly detection** analysis\.

+1. Open your Data Wrangler data flow\.\.

+1. In your data flow, under **Data types**, choose the **\+**, and select **Add analysis**\.

+1. For **Analysis type**, choose **Time Series**\.

+1. For **Visualization**, choose **Anomaly detection**\.

+1. For **Anomaly threshold**, choose the threshold that a value is considered an anomaly\.

+1. Choose **Preview** to generate a preview of the analysis\.

+1. Choose **Add** to add the transform to the Data Wrangler data flow\.

+## Seasonal Trend Decomposition In Time Series Data<a name="data-wrangler-seasonal-trend-decomposition"></a>

+You can determine whether there's seasonality in your time series data by using the Seasonal Trend Decomposition visualization\.
+We use the STL \(Seasonal Trend decomposition using LOESS\) method to perform the decomposition\.
+We decompose the time series into its seasonal, trend, and residual components\.
+The trend reflects the long term progression of the series\.
+The seasonal component is a signal that recurs in a time period\.
+After removing the trend and the seasonal components from the time series, you have the residual\.

+You can use the following procedure to perform a **Seasonal\-Trend decomposition** analysis\.

+1. Open your Data Wrangler data flow\.\.

+1. In your data flow, under **Data types**, choose the **\+**, and select **Add analysis**\.

+1. For **Analysis type**, choose **Time Series**\.

+1. For **Visualization**, choose **Seasonal\-Trend decomposition**\.

+1. For **Anomaly threshold**, choose the threshold that a value is considered an anomaly\.

+1. Choose **Preview** to generate a preview of the analysis\.

+1. Choose **Add** to add the transform to the Data Wrangler data flow\.

 ## Bias Report<a name="data-wrangler-bias-report"></a>

 You can use the bias report in Data Wrangler to uncover potential biases in your data\.
 To generate a bias report, you must specify the target column, or **Label**, that you want to predict and a **Facet**, or the column that you want to inspect for biases\.